wely-zz/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Ex2Task1" />
 #### Task 1 – Caching Data Retrieved from the SQL Reporting ####

-To make use of the Windows Azure Caching service, you first need to create a **DataCacheFactory** object.
+To make use of Windows Azure Caching, you first need to create a **DataCacheFactory** object.
 This object determines the cache cluster connection information, which is set programmatically or by reading settings from the configuration file.
 Typically, you create an instance of the factory class and use it for the lifetime of the application.
 To store data in the cache, you request a **DataCache** instance from the **DataCacheFactory** and then use it to add or retrieve items from the cache.
 In this task, you update the data access code to cache the result of queries to Windows Azure SQL Database using the Windows Azure Caching.

 1. Start **Microsoft Visual Studio 2012** as an administrator.